The Input File

 Danger

-This setting should be used very carefully, since in periodic system a reset of the angular momentum can result in some very unphysical behavior.
+This setting should be used very carefully, since in periodic systems a reset of the angular momentum can result in severe unphysical behavior.

 default value = 0 (i.e. never)